Cracking the code - Part III - Reading and writing lists with Peakboard Hub API

 ]

-Using /lists/list is the easiest way to access the data content of a list.
-Here are the query paramters:
+Using GET /lists/list is the easiest way to access the contents of a list.
+Here are the query parameters:

-• SortColumn is the name of the column to be used for sorting
+SortColumn The name of the column to use for sorting.

-• SkipRows is omiting a certain number of rows to enable pagination
+SkipRows Omit a certain number of rows to enable pagination.

-Let’s a build a sample call get one single row with the highest material number:
+Let’s build an example call that uses an HTTP GET request to get the row with the highest material number:

 /v1/lists/list?Name=Stockinfo&SortColumn=MaterialNo&SortOrder=Desc&MaxRows=1

-Here’s the result of that call.
-It consists of a arrays of columns including the meta data type under the “columns” node.
-Under the “items” node we find an array of data rows.
-It’s a name/value pair array.
+Here’s the response to that call.
+It consists of an array of columns, including the metadata under the columns node.
+Under the items node, there’s an array of data rows.
+It’s a name-value pair array.

 {